 Massage therapeutics is not about the candles, aromatherapy, and the spa.
-Although those items can be beneficial for relaxation etc, the massage part of the therapy is just that.
+Although those items can be beneficial for relaxation, the massage part of the therapy is just that.
 An intense manual manipulation of the body’s tissues.
-Made to work out/relax tight, knotted, spasmed, and inflamed muscles, ligaments, and tendons back to a normal and relaxed function.
+Made to work out/relax tight, knotted, spasmed, and inflamed muscles, ligaments, and tendons back to a routine and relaxed function.
 This can be caused by injury, stress, awkward motion/s, etc. Research done by the American Massage Therapy Association shows that 50% of individuals asked for a therapeutic massage for musculoskeletal/stress issues.

 - Connective tissues